Yuki2580/casino_wars/casino_wars/README.md

-Welcome to the Casino Wars main game frame!
+# Casino Wars Game Frame

 To play these games, you must own a city NFT, which can be minted through the city NFT frame.
 Once you have a city NFT, you are eligible to play three games: Roulette, Rock Paper Scissors (RPS), and Coin Flip, each once per day.